ciena-frost/ember-frost-object-details/README.md

 # ember-frost-object-details
 An object details page packages together all details about an object in a full page of real estate.
 The ember-frost-object-details component will provide you free animations, styles and the frame of the page with simple setup.

-With current design, you need a have two directories named views and related at the same level as the template you decided to use frost-object-details.
+With current design, you need have two directories named views and related at the same level as the template you decided to use frost-object-details.
 All your view routes and related routes should go into the corresponding dirs.

  * [Installation](#Installation)
  * [API](#API)